-- ► First broadcasting of the two index arrays i0 and i1 - ► Then selecting the elements in a according to the broadcasted arrays pandas - Never use excel again!
+- ► First broadcasting of the two index arrays i0 and i1 - ► Then selecting the elements in a according to the broadcasted arrays import pandas as pd - and Never use Excel again!

-Caution: Mixing of indexing types (e.g. b[5:10,i0,:,i1]) can lead to unpredictable output shapes (and to barely readable code)
+Caution: Mixing of indexing types $(e.g. \ b[5:10,i0,:,i1])$ can lead to unpredictable output shapes (and to barely readable code)